Absolute value – the distance of a number from 0, always a positive number, represented by |□|

 Addition – aka putting together, combining grouped values together, is commutative

-Analysis – logically comparing and contrasting values, often by factoring and composing/decomposing to find patterns
+Analysis or Analytic – logically comparing and contrasting values with more logic or math, often by factoring and composing/decomposing to find patterns, contrast to synthetic

 Angle – a part-circle relationship between geometric elements, represented in degrees